zoe4everyang/risc_game/controllerAPI.md

 **resolveAttack**

 Takes four iterables player, from, to, nums, in which (player[i], from[i], to[i], nums[i]) forms a attack operation.
 The function has no return value.
 Invalid operation will not be executed.
 The order of execution will not be guaranteed.
-Attack from and end at same territory will be merged and executed as a single attack.
+Attack from and List at same territory will be merged and executed as a single attack.

 Example: